Click Here to Download the Brochure!

 Speaker Bios...

-Dr. Joseph Jordan, Chief Executive Officer of the North Carolina Physicians Health Program, has 25+ years experience in working with persons experiencing substance abuse and co-occurring disorders.
+Dr. Joseph Jordan, PhD, Chief Executive Officer of the North Carolina Physicians Health Program, has over 30 years of experience working with persons experiencing substance use and mental health disorders.

 You can register Online now or On-Site, Walkins are Welcome, or